Securing Spaces: Why Deadly Weapons Coverage Matters

 Active shooter incidents on the rise

-The federal government defines an active shooter as "one or more individuals actively engaged in killing or attempting to kill people in a populated area," according to an FBI report released last year
+The FBI defines an active shooter as "one or more individuals actively engaged in killing or attempting to kill people in a populated area."

 Why should housing organizations consider deadly weapons coverage?

-Public and affordable housing organizations are responsible for providing safe and secure housing for their residents.
-Unfortunately, the risk of a deadly attack in these settings is a growing concern and can have devastating consequences for residents and staff, said Angel Fear, a regional manager with HAI Group's Account Services team.
+Public and affordable housing organizations are tasked with ensuring safe and secure living environments for their residents.
+According to Angel Fear, assistant director of account services at HAI Group, the rising risk of deadly attacks in these settings is a growing concern with potentially devastating consequences for residents and staff.

-A deadly attack at a housing organization can result in significant financial losses, including costs associated with emergency response, medical expenses, property damage, business interruptions, legal fees, and counseling services.
-Under certain circumstances, authorities may deem business operations must cease, and buildings cannot remain occupied for a certain period, necessitating the relocation of residents.
+A deadly attack at a housing organization can result in significant financial losses, including costs for emergency response, medical care, property damage, business interruptions, legal fees, and counseling services.
+Authorities may also require temporary closure of buildings and relocation of residents under certain circumstances.

-"Having deadly weapons coverage in place can help demonstrate to residents, staff, and the community that the housing organization takes safety seriously and is prepared to respond to a crisis situation," Fear said.
+"Having deadly weapons coverage in place can reassure residents, staff, and the community that the housing organization prioritizes safety and is prepared to manage emergencies," Fear said.

 The basics of deadly weapons insurance

-Deadly weapons coverage is typically purchased by businesses, schools, and other organizations at risk of experiencing a violent attack.
+Deadly weapons coverage is typically purchased by businesses, schools, and other organizations vulnerable to violent attacks.

-"It's a sad reality that this coverage is now necessary for public and affordable housing organizations in today's climate," Fear said.
+"In today's climate, it's a sad reality that this coverage is now necessary for public and affordable housing organizations," Fear said.

-Coverage is usually triggered by a deliberate attack by a malicious assailant intending to instill fear and cause as much loss of life as possible.
-Fear recommends a policy that offers broad form coverage that adapts to a range of circumstances and a wide definition of weapons.
+Coverage is typically activated by a deliberate attack from a malicious assailant seeking to induce fear and cause significant harm.
+Fear recommends policies offering broad-form coverage that can adapt to various scenarios and include a comprehensive definition of weapons.

-"Most deadly weapons policies define a malicious assailant as someone in possession of a portable or handheld device, instrument, or substance used to inflict bodily injury," Fear said.
-"For example, an individual who uses a vehicle in an intentional act of violence can be considered an armed assailant."
+"Most deadly weapons policies define a malicious assailant as someone possessing a handheld device, instrument, or substance used to cause bodily harm," Fear explained.
+"For instance, an individual using a vehicle in an intentional act of violence could be considered an armed assailant."

-Aside from helping a housing organization respond to and recover from a malicious attack, deadly weapons coverage usually includes services that can help organizations prepare for and prevent such incidents.
+Aside from aiding a housing organization in responding to and recovering from a malicious attack, deadly weapons coverage typically includes services to help organizations prepare for and prevent such incidents.

-"In some cases, deadly weapons policies cover the cost for policyholders to access services to assess their risk of a deadly incident, conduct site surveys, develop comprehensive security and incident response plans, and train employees," she said.
+"In some cases, deadly weapons policies cover the cost for policyholders to access services such as risk assessment for deadly incidents, site surveys, development of comprehensive security and incident response plans, and employee training," Fear said.

-Deadly weapons insurance is generally a location-based policy, meaning the policyholder provides the insurer with a schedule of locations that require coverage.
-Fear said some housing organizations elect to cover office space only, while others cover their entire portfolio of properties.
+Deadly weapons insurance generally operates on a location-based policy, where the policyholder provides the insurer with a schedule of locations needing coverage.
+Fear noted that some housing organizations choose to cover only office spaces, while others extend coverage to their entire portfolio of properties.

 Preparing for and preventing the unthinkable